Zamboanga Cathedral

-The Metropolitan Cathedral of the Immaculate Conception, commonly known as simply the Zamboanga Cathedral, is a church located in Zamboanga City, Philippines.
+The Metropolitan Cathedral of the Immaculate Conception, commonly known as Zamboanga Cathedral, is a Roman Catholic church located in Zamboanga City, Philippines.
 It is the seat of the Archdiocese of Zamboanga.

 History

 The first church was originally located at the front of Plaza Pershing, where the present Universidad de Zamboanga stands.
-The church was designated a cathedral in 1910 when the diocese of Zamboanga was created.
+The church was designated a cathedral in 1910 when the Diocese of Zamboanga was created.
 In 1943, the cathedral was one of the edifices bombarded by Japanese soldiers during World War II.
 In 1956, the cathedral was relocated beside Ateneo de Zamboanga University, formerly known as the Jardin de Chino.

 Features of the cathedral

 The original cathedral

-The cathedral located at the Plaza Pershing was made of wood and concrete.
-The image of the Immaculate Conception was located at the main altar, with two Jesuit saints Ignatius of Loyola and Francis Xavier on each side.
+The cathedral located at the Plaza Pershing was constructed in 1870 and was made of wood and concrete.
+The image of the Immaculate Conception was located at the main altar, with two Jesuit saints, Ignatius of Loyola and Francis Xavier, on each side.

+During the liberation from Japanese occupation on March 8–9, 1945, American forces conducted aerial bombings and artillery shelling on the city, which destroyed two-thirds of the buildings in the city including the cathedral.
 The image of the patroness was said to be spared from the bombs of World War II and was transferred to a road now known as La Purisima Street.

 The old cathedral at La Purisima (1956–1998)

 The former structure of the cathedral was designed in 1956.
 The site used to be the chapel of the Jardin de Chino.
-The facade consists of the life-size sculpture of Immaculate Conception at the left side and the bell-tower at right.
+The façade consists of the life-size sculpture of Immaculate Conception at the left side and the bell tower at right.
 The chapel of the saints were located inside the area where the image outside was located.
-The stations of the cross were made of stained glass at each side and the added station, "Resurrection", was located near the right altar at the confession area.
-Then the bronze relief of the last supper was located at the day chapel which serves later as the perpetual adoration chapel.
+The Stations of the Cross were made of stained glass at each side and the added station, "Resurrection", was located near the right altar at the confession area.
+Then the bronze relief of the Last Supper was located at the day chapel which serves later as the perpetual adoration chapel.